 Returns: Aim for 7-12% net APR for Debt, 6-12% cash on cash for Equity

-Launched in 2013, RealtyMogul offers portfolio based investing through the Mogul REIT I and II or private placements, which are tailored to the specific needs of each individual investor.
+Launched in 2013, RealtyMogul offers portfolio-based investing through REITS (Income and Growth), or private placements.
+Private placements are tailored to the specific needs of each individual investor.
 These are investments in individual properties, not portfolios of real estate.

-Currently the combined REITs hold approximately $400 million in assets and serve over 7,000 individual investors.
+Currently, the combined REITs hold approximately $600 million in assets and serve over 7K individual investors.

-These individual property investments often fall under the category of office, multi-family, mixed use, industrial and flex-space.
-The typical investment timeframe is 3 to 7 years with a minimum investment of $15,000 to $50,000.
+Individual property investments often fall under the category of office, multi-family, mixed use, industrial, and flex-space.
+The typical investment timeframe is 3 to 7 years with a minimum investment of $15K to $50K.

-Investment Options: Mogul REIT I & II, Private Placements
+Investment Options: Mogul Income & Growth REIT, Private Placements

 Fees: 0.5-1% Annual, Private Placements vary